 Michigan Botanical Club - Great Lakes Chapter

 The Great Lakes Chapter serves members throughout the State of Michigan and the surrounding States in the Great Lakes area.
 We also have members in Canada, and several States beyond the Great Lakes basin.
 Members typically join GLC to subscribe to our peer-reviewed journal, "The Michigan Botanist- A Journal of Great Lakes Botany" which is published twice a year.
 Your membership also includes a subscription to the spring and summer newsletter, the "Arisaema".
 Members are invited to attend the Fall Botanical Foray, which is a weekend event of field trips, lectures, and workshops focused on the botanical features of the area.
 This year's Foray will be held over Memorial Day Weekend in St. Ignace, MI.
 Details of the foray can be found on the Forays and Meetings page in April.

 Student Foray Awards !!!
 The Special Member Chapter participates in the Joan Robb Student Foray Awards program that offers grants for students to attend the annual MBC Botanical Foray.
 The 2017 Spring Foray will be held in St. Ignace, MI during Memorial Day weekend, May 27-29.
-If you would like to apply for the 2017 Foray award, complete an application form, click the Student Foray Application Form.
+If you would like to apply for the 2017 Foray Award, complete an application form, click the Student Foray Application Form.
 General information about the Awards Program can be found by clicking this link.

 2016 Field trips: May 21, 2016 - Our Spring wildflower walk to Palmer Woods Forest Reserve and Pete's Woods Preserve was splendid.
 The woods were filled with a carpet of trillium and assorted wildflowers.
 It is certainly worth a return visit.